 Your board will evolve as your company does.
 Typically at Series A, investors will insist on having a board seat, and you want a structure in place by the time you get to Series B. The size and make-up of the board will change too and you should think about the balance between founders, investors and independent directors as the company passes through the fundraising stages.
 Avoid having too many people around the boardroom table, as this very quickly creates tensions and a lack of focus.

 What to think about when building a board

 According to Christine Cross, the Chair of Oddbox, the most important thing for board members is that they buy into the founders’ concept and vision.
 They also need a willingness to roll-up-their sleeves, an open and collaborative mindset, coaching and mentoring skills, and, potentially, a network that can open up opportunities.

 Common skills we see required for start-up board roles include:

 Board experience at a disruptor – Experience at C-level or Non-Executive Board-level, in a successful market-disruptor business e.g. Uber, Fever Tree, ASOS, Dropbox etc

-Growth fundraising – Demonstrate a track record of raising nance in a growth business, including developing successful relationships with investors and leading the company's fundraising strategy.
+Growth fundraising – Demonstrate a track record of raising finance in a growth business, including developing successful relationships with investors and leading the company's fundraising strategy.

 Merger or acquisition experience – Experience leading or advising organisations in merger or acquisition processes, including evaluating potential targets, due diligence, negotiation, acquisition and integration.